 Testing for allergies

-If you think your child might have allergies, getting a proper diagnosis is important.
+If you think your child might have allergies, getting a proper assessment is important.

-To start this process, you can talk to your family GP, who can refer you to an allergist or immunologist (a medical doctor with specialist training in allergic diseases) for the following tests:
+To start this process, you can talk to your GP, who might refer you to an allergy or immunology specialist for the following tests:

-Skin-prick test: the allergist will put a small amount of the suspected allergen on your child’s skin.
-The allergist will then prick your child’s skin with a small device that looks a bit like a toothpick.
-A red lump might come up where the skin has been pricked.
+Skin-prick test: your child’s skin is pricked with a small device that looks a bit like a toothpick and that contains a drop of a specific allergen.
+If your child is allergic, a red lump might come up where the skin has been pricked.

 You might hear about tests like IgG

 food antibody testing, Vega testing and hair analysis.
 These tests haven’t been scientifically proven as allergy tests.
 Tests and treatments that are backed up by science are most likely to work, be worth your time, money and energy, and be safe for your child.